WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### isScreenshotPolicyEnabled( callback )
 <details>
-<summary>Use this API to determine of automatic screenshots are enabled by policy.</summary>
+<summary>Use this API to determine wheter automatic screenshots are enabled by policy.</summary>

 Parameters:
--  callback is a function which expects a boolean value
+-  callback is a function that expects a Boolean value.

-Returns YES if screenshots are enabled by policy.
+Returns YES when screenshots are enabled by policy.

 ```
 AXASDK.isScreenshotPolicyEnabled((isEnabled) => {